hantsy/jakartaee8-starter-boilerplate/docs/03run-openliberty-eclipse.md

-# Deploying and Running apps on OpenLiberty Server using Eclipse IDE
+# Deploying applications to OpenLiberty Server using Eclipse IDE